 This issue is important to PMI because it's a fundamental global issue and has tangible physical impacts on our value chain that require mitigation and adaptation measures.
 More concretely, our products heavily rely on the production of high-quality agricultural commodities, which can be impacted by water related issues.
 We monitor on a yearly basis crop loss data related to drought collected through regular field reports, flood and precipitation events, which can negatively impact not only tobacco but also wood-based materials we source, causing supply chain disruptions.
-About 50% of the tobacco PMI sources is irrigated, water availability and water quality being consequently essential.
+About 38% of the tobacco PMI sources is irrigated, water availability and water quality being consequently essential.
 To maintain water quality and availability to the levels needed for tobacco cultivation it is paramount to protect natural areas upstream of the tobacco farms, positively contributing to the local water cycle.
-To assess this issue, PMI uses a set of risk assessments based on internal and external methods, in combination with existing tools

-(including WRI Aqueduct, Life Cycle Assessment, Alliance for Water Stewardship Standard), national databases, and support from external consultants.
-As a result of the deforestation risk assessment the upstream natural conservation areas are prioritized for protection.
-Combined with the results of the water risk assessment, prioritized targeted interventions are defined to improve water security conditions across our supply chain.
+To assess this issue, PMI uses a set of risk assessments based on internal and external methods, in combination with existing tools (including WRI Aqueduct, Life Cycle Assessment, Alliance for Water Stewardship Standard), national databases, and support from external risk assessment, prioritized targeted interventions are defined to improve water security conditions across our supply chain.
 Results from these assessments are used to identify geographies, facilities and suppliers that are exposed to water risks.
 This information is the basis for PMI's water stewardship, both to develop projects and inform the company's sourcing strategy.
+In PMI's water stewardship, the aim is to reduce water related impact through context specific projects in the agricultural activities of our supply chain and in the watersheds where we operate.